 How our team can help if your rights have been violated

-At Berman & Riedel, LLP, our San Diego elder negligence lawyers have a complete understanding not only of the laws governing residents’ rights cases, but of all laws and regulations involved in litigating nursing home cases.
-Further, our lawyers have represented many clients throughout California in their nursing home litigation cases, and are proud to have aggressively advocated for each and every client, successfully obtaining the best possible results in many violation of residents’ rights cases.
+At Berman & Riedel, LLP, our elder negligence lawyers have a complete understanding of the laws governing residents’ rights cases and all laws and regulations involved in litigating nursing home cases.
+Our lawyers have represented many clients throughout California in their nursing home litigation cases, and are proud to have aggressively advocated for each and every client, successfully obtaining the best possible results in many violations of residents’ rights cases.

-If you suspect that a family member or loved one has had their resident/patient’s rights violated, or has suffered a lack of proper care, contact a San Diego injury attorney at Berman & Riedel, LLP, to discuss your legal options.
+If you suspect that a family member or loved one has had their resident/patient’s rights violated, or has suffered a lack of proper care, contact Berman & Riedel, LLP, to discuss your legal options.
 The attorneys at Berman & Riedel, LLP, have the experience and skill necessary to help protect your legal rights in this complex area of the law.